kashane1/interactive-scheduling/README.md

 ## my process
 day 1. going to try and give it 1 good hour, get the skeleton of the code down, trying to comment more as i write things to stay on track.

-pseudo code: start with ul li. created a js file to look at those elements. then started using the given css file to help with labeling the correct classes.
+pseudo code: start with ul li. created a js file to look at those elements.
+Then started using the given css file to help with labeling the correct classes.
+There was enough starter code to basically finish the ul li portion of the assignment.
+As for the javascript, I had to start from scratch.
+I also had to brush up on more jquery techniques and it really helped me finish the assignment as well as make it look cleaner.

+I found a good working solution for the color changing of the blocks as time passes.
+I did stumble a little with moment.js but soon found the best way to make the api work the way i needed it to.

+Day2.
+Gave it another good hour and was able to finish the assignment.
+I still want to go over it of course and make combine some of my repetitive code.

 ## Your Task